AWS Documentation MCP server

 Docker Installation

-If you've built a Docker image with docker build -t mcp/aws-documentation ., use:
+If you prefer using Docker, build the image first with docker build -t mcp/aws-documentation ., then configure:

 {